|Stadholder King William III|

 Not all went bad however: in 1665 the French left the principality of Orange.
-In 1666 William was finally made 'Child of State', and though De Witt sent away his court he personally participated in his education.
-But then again in 1667 Holland abolished the stadholdership for ever.
+In 1666 William was finally made 'Child of State', and though De Witt sent away his court, he personally participated in his education.
+But then again: in 1667 Holland abolished the stadholdership for ever.
 William balanced this by taking up his dignity of first nobleman of Zeeland in 1668.

-William becomes stadholder and saves the nation
+2 William becomes stadtholder and saves the nation

 In 1673 Louis personally captured Maastricht in June, but the English and French fleets were beaten at Kijkduin.
 William then allied the Dutch with Spain, Lorraine and the emperor.
 In September he captured Naarden and in November Bonn.
 Louis was induced to order the evacuation of the plundered provinces in October 1673.

 1674 opened with the peace of Westminster in February, quickly followed by the one with Münster in April.
 For William this was still not enough and so peace with Cologne and an alliance with Brandenburg followed.
 On the diplomatic front William had now arranged practically the whole of Europe against France.
 With confidence he then marched to the battle of Seneffe in August 1674.
 The outcome of the battle was a draw, but in light of the French reputation for winning battles this was still an advantage to William.
-His allies reacted by letting him command the next year.

-William invades England, Glorious Revolution
+3.3 William invades England, Glorious Revolution

-With James doing his utmost to make himself impossible in England seven highranking Englishmen then invited William to come to England to restore order.
+With James doing his utmost to make himself impossible in England, seven highranking Englishmen then invited William to come to England to restore order.
 William obliged and invaded England with 21,000 men.
 James' army was somewhat bigger, but lacked quality.
-Not daring to fight James fled.
+Not daring to fight, James fled.
 In April 1689 William and Mary were both crowned in London.
 Up to his death in 1702 William now worked on adding England to his anti-French coalition, doing this so effectively that it stayed intact after his death.

-William's internal policy in England
+4.1 William's internal policy in England

 One of William III's great failures is his internal policy in England.
 Even though one can say that the Glorious Revolution and some of his measures finally made England a bright example of good governance, he did not profit from them himself.
 In stead the xenophobia and narrow mindedness of the English politicians gave him a strong desire to leave the island to its own devices, and he nearly did.
 One should however also note that William did not try to charm the English politicians into adhering to his cause.
 It is rather remarkable that as soon as the English had their 'own' queen executing the same policy they were far more supportive.

-William's internal policy in the United Provinces
+4.2 William's internal policy in the United Provinces

 After the French had left the United Provinces there was a lot resentment against the ruling regents in the provinces were William was stadholder.
 In Holland and Zeeland this centered on them having left the country defenceless against France, while in Utrecht, Overijssel and Gelderland the population resented their lack of courage.
 It is typical for his persuasive skills that over time William succeeded in getting most of the Holland regents to adopt his point of view about politics.